dux/egoist/README.md

 end
 ```

-## Model helper - cleaner code, full example
+## Model can helper - cleaner code, full example

-if you modify `ApplicationModel` and create method `can`, that also auto load current user you can have a nifty code.
+This is how can helper on models is implemented.

 ```ruby
 # ActiveRecord or Sequel class